7zones/privacyguides.org/docs/vpn.md

 ### Bảo mật

-A VPN is pointless if it can't even provide adequate security.
+VPN sẽ trở nên vô nghĩa nếu nó thậm chí không thể cung cấp mức độ bảo mật thỏa đáng.
 We require all our recommended providers to abide by current security standards for their OpenVPN connections.
 Ideally, they would use more future-proof encryption schemes by default.
 We also require an independent third-party to audit the provider's security, ideally in a very comprehensive manner and on a repeated (yearly) basis.

 **Điều kiện tối thiểu:**